GothenburgBitFactory/tw.org/README.md

 Then create the `update_tools.sh` script by copying the sample, and set API keys there.
 This file will be ignored and should not be committed.

-Now the tools can simply be updated by running `update_tools.sh`:
+Now that everything is setup, the tools can be updated by running `update_tools.sh`:

 ```sh
 $ source venv/bin/activate